 The CK duality has been proved at tree-level using string or gauge theory methods \cite{BjerrumBohr:2009rd, Stieberger:2009hq, Feng:2010my}.
 However, at loop level the duality is still a conjecture and has only been shown by explicit constructions.
-Thus it is very important to explore more examples and see to which extend the duality applies.
-It is worth pointing out that a loop-representation that fully manifests the CK duality, albeit sharing the aforementioned beautiful properties, is generally non-trivial to reach.
+Thus, it is very important to explore more examples and see to what extent the duality applies.
+It is worth pointing out that a loop representation fully manifesting CK duality is generally non-trivial to reach.
 For example, it has proven difficult to find such a representation for the five-loop four-point amplitude in ${\cal N}=4$ SYM \cite{Bern:2017yxu, Bern:2017ucb}.
-Another example is the all-plus two-loop five-gluon amplitudes in pure YM theory: numerators with twelve powers of loop momenta which are much more than that of Feynman diagrams have to be used to realize the duality \cite{Mogull:2015adi}.
+Another example is the all-plus two-loop five-gluon amplitudes in pure YM theory: numerators with 12 powers of loop momenta that are much more than that of Feynman diagrams have to be used to realize the duality \cite{Mogull:2015adi}.

 In this paper, we obtain new three-loop solutions which manifest the color-kinematics duality for a class of three-point form factors in ${\cal N}=4$ SYM.
-Surprisingly, the results contain a large number of free `gauge' parameters; for example, for the form factor of stress-tensor supermultiplet, there are 24 free parameters.
-We would also like to emphasize that our results belong to the `simplest' type of solutions, in the sense that: (i) they maintain all diagrammatic symmetries, (ii) they satisfy the minimal power-counting behavior expected in ${\cal N}=4$ SYM and are in fully local form.
-As we will discuss later, these free parameters originate from a new type of generalized gauge transformations, which is induced by the operator insertion in form factors.
+Interestingly, the results contain a large number of free ``gauge" parameters; for example, for the form factor of the stress-tensor supermultiplet, there are 24 free parameters.
+We would like to emphasize that our results belong to the ``simplest" type of solutions, in the sense that: they maintain all diagrammatic symmetries, and they satisfy the minimal power-counting behavior expected in ${\cal N}=4$ SYM.
+As we will discuss later, these free parameters originate from a new type of generalized gauge transformation, which is induced by the operator insertion in form factors.

-Concretely, the form factors we consider describe the interaction between three on-shell states $\Phi_i$ and a gauge invariant operator ${\cal O}$ (see \cite{Yang:2019vag} for an introduction):
+Concretely, the form factors considered here describe the interaction between three on-shell states $\Phi_i$ and a gauge invariant operator ${\cal O}$ (see \cite{Yang:2019vag} for an introduction):